insdaguirre/InstaBot_ChromeExtension/README.md

 2. Click "followers" to open the followers list
 3. Click the extension icon
 4. Enter number to follow and click "START FOLLOWING"
+5. The extension creates a new batch with timestamp

 ### To Unfollow Users:
 1. Go to your own Instagram profile
 2. Click "following" to open your following list
 3. Click the extension icon
-4. Enter number to unfollow and click "START UNFOLLOWING"
+4. Select a batch from the dropdown
+5. Click "START UNFOLLOWING" to unfollow entire batch
+6. The extension searches for each user and unfollows them

 ---

 ## 🛡️ Safety & Detection

 - **Undetectable:** Uses your real browser session and manual navigation
-- **Natural Timing:** 1-second delays between actions mimic human behavior
+- **Natural Timing:** Multiple random delays mimic human behavior
-- **No Automation Detection:** Since you manually navigate and use real session
+- **Search-Based:** Uses Instagram's own search functionality
+- **Batch Organization:** Prevents accidentally unfollowing wrong users
 - **Rate Limit Aware:** Stops if Instagram blocks actions
 - **Manual Override:** You can stop automation at any time by closing the popup